 How success just means higher quality problems

 Peter: It’s crazy the difference between what these businesses look like on the outside looking in, and what they’re actually like on the inside, right?
-Like, I mean, I remember when I was running my old online arbitrage tool called Zen Arbitrage, and I had my Amazon business going, and everything was like, numbers-wise, seemed insane.
+I remember when I was running my old online arbitrage tool, and I had my Amazon business going, and everything, numbers-wise, was insane.
 I never advertise my numbers but they looked insane.
 But I remember one night I walked to buy groceries.
-And I have this snapshot image of myself like holding two bags of groceries walking on a freeway, and the bag breaks.
-And I’m picking up like cans of refried beans off the freeway in the weeds.
-I just remember thinking “no one has any idea.”
+And I have this snapshot image of myself holding two bags of groceries walking on a freeway, and the bag breaks.
+And I’m picking up cans of beans off the freeway in the weeds.
+I just remember thinking “no one has any idea what having money really looks like.”
 This is really how life is.
-It doesn’t matter how successful you get like, you’re still just an idiot picking up groceries off the side of the freeway.
+It doesn’t matter how successful you get, you’re still just an idiot picking up groceries off the side of the freeway.

 Danny: Yeah, I mean that’s a Tony Robbins thing.
 He talks about, you’re never gonna get to a point where you don’t have problems, you just have bigger problems, better problems.